vuejs/docs/src/guide/built-ins/transition.md

 function onEnterCancelled(el) {}

 // called before the leave hook.
-// Most of the time, you shoud just use the leave hook function onBeforeLeave(el) {}
+// Most of the time, you should just use the leave hook function onBeforeLeave(el) {}

 // called when the leave transition starts.